Grasshopper Styles Help

 - Profile: for the Window, Door and Opening objects.
 When the Auto option is selected, the bounding box of the dynamic block will perform as the cutting volume when this object is inserted in a wall.

 Specify which of the geometry blocks to import into VisualARQ.
-The names of these Geometry blocks are taken from the name of the Geometry Params in the Grasshopper definition.
+The names of these Geometry blocks are taken from the name of the output components params in the Grasshopper definition, and they can be edited in this step if desired.

 Each component can be assigned to a different representation: